 If you are still having trouble getting to the next step, please contact us at email@example.com.

 After you submit your portfolio, your administrator will need to login to TeachNM with their admin account and complete Strand D (You do not have to provide this).

 Next, NMPED will also verify that you have completed all of the requirements for Strand E.

 - License Holder has satisfactorily completed the required New Mexico Teacher Assessments.

 - License Holder has satisfactorily completed the required reading in the content area coursework.

 - License Holder has satisfactorily submitted official transcripts for completion of required reading course(s).

 - License Holder has been the teacher of record and taught with a Level I/Internship for at least one school year (minimum of 160 instructional days or 320 days over multiple full school years).

 DOES NOT MEET accordingly.
-These Reviewers are licensed teachers who match your exact qualifications.
+These reviewers are licensed teachers who match in your exact qualifications.